Open Data Hub logo

 Working in JupyterLab

-JupyterLab is the latest web-based interactive development environment for notebooks, code, and data.
+JupyterLab is a web-based interactive development environment for Jupyter notebooks, code, and data.
 You can configure and arrange workflows in data science and machine learning.
-JupyterLab is an open-source web application that supports over 40 programming languages, including Python and R.
+JupyterLab is an open source web application that supports over 40 programming languages, including Python and R.

 Creating and importing notebooks

-You can create a blank notebook or import a notebook from several different sources.
+You can create a blank notebook or import a notebook in JupyterLab from several different sources.

 Creating a new notebook